-1. A description of the notice to public safety partners, local/tribal governments, paratransit agencies that may serve all the known transit or paratransit dependent persons that may need access to a community resource center, multi-family building account holders/building managers in the AFN community22, and all customers, including the means by which utilities provide notice to customers of the locations/hours/services available for CRCs, and where to access electricity during the hours the CRC is closed.
+1. A description of the notice to public safety partners, local/tribal governments, paratransit agencies that may serve all the known transit or paratransit dependent persons that may need access to a community resource center, multi-family building account holders/building managers in the AFN community26, and all customers, including the means by which utilities provide notice to customers of the locations/hours/services available for CRCs, and where to access electricity during the hours the CRC is closed.

 SCE includes paratransit agencies that may be de-energized in its PSPS notifications and classifies these agencies overall as critical facilities and infrastructure to ensure they receive priority notifications.
 All multi-family building SCE account holders receive customer notifications.
-In its customer notification, SCE directs potentially impacted customers to www.sce.com/psps for information related to the location, hours, and services available at Community Resource Centers.
-Instructions on where customers can access electricity during the hours the centers are closed has been made available on the SCE website.
-A description of the notices to public safety partners, local governments and Tribal Nations during this event is provided below.
+In its customer notifications, SCE directs potentially impacted customers to www.sce.com/psps for information related to the location, hours, and services available at Community Resource Centers.
+Instructions on where customers can access electricity during the hours the Centers are closed have been made available on the SCE website.
+Please see the table below for a description of the types of notices provided during this de-energization event.

-Notification Descri Notification Descriptions Type of Notification Recipients Description Expected Shutoff Public Safety Partners and Critical Facilities & Infrastructure (including local and Tribal governments, Community Choice Aggregators, hospitals, water/wastewater and telecommunications providers, CBOs and paratransit agencies serving the AFN community).
-Customers (including multi-family building account holders).
-Power shutoff expected soon (1-4 hours before potential deenergization).
-Shutoff Public Safety Partners and Critical Facilities & Infrastructure (including local and Tribal governments, Community Choice Aggregators, hospitals, water/wastewater and telecommunications providers, CBOs Power has been shut off (when de-energization is initiated).
+Notification Descripti ons Type of Notification Recipients Description Advanced Initial or Initial Public Safety Partners and Critical Facilities & Infrastructure (including local and Tribal governments, Community Choice Aggregators, hospitals, water/wastewater and telecommunications providers, CBOs and paratransit agencies serving the AFN community).
+Initial notification of potential PSPS event when circuits are first identified for potential de- energization (72-48 hours before potential de-energization) Initial or Update Other Customers (including multi-family building account holders).
+Initial notification of potential PSPS event (48-24 hours before potential de-energization).

-22 SCE notifies multi-family building account holders in the ordinary course along with other customers of record in scope for a potential de-energization.
+26SCE notifies multi-family building account holders in the ordinary course along with other customers of record in scope for a potential de-energization.
 SCE does not currently have a way to identify which multi-family building account holders have residents in their buildings who may be members of the AFN community.
 SCE conducts PSPS-related outreach via flyers and trade publications to increase awareness of PSPS among building/property managers who are not account holders.
-SCE also instituted an address-level alert program, which allows non-SCE account holders (such as building/property managers) to sign up for PSPS alerts for specific addresses.
+SCE also instituted an address-level alert program, which allows non-SCE account holders (such as building/property managers or family members of customers with AFN) to sign up for PSPS alerts for specific addresses.